wolfSSL/wolfBoot/docs/API.md

   - `wolfBoot_update()` is used to trigger an update upon the next reboot, and it is normally used by an update application that has retrieved a new version of the running firmware, and has stored it in the UPDATE partition on the flash.
-This function will set the state of the UPDATE partition to `ST_UPDATE`, instructing the bootloader to perform the update upon the next execution (after reboot).
+This function will set the state of the UPDATE partition to `STATE_UPDATING`, instructing the bootloader to perform the update upon the next execution (after reboot).

 wolfBoot update process consist in swapping the content of the UPDATE and the BOOT partitions, using a temporary single-block SWAP space.

+### Confirm current image

 - `wolfBoot_success()` indicates a successful boot of a new firmware.
-This can be called by the application at any time, but it will only be effective to mark the current firmware (in the BOOT partition) with the state `ST_SUCCESS`, indicating that no roll-back is required.
+This can be called by the application at any time, but it will only be effective to mark the current firmware (in the BOOT partition) with the state `STATE_SUCCESS`, indicating that no roll-back is required.
 An application should typically call `wolfBoot_success()` only after verifying that the basic system features are up and running, including the possibility to retrieve a new firmware for the next upgrade.

-If after an upgrade wolfBoot detects that the active firmware is still in `ST_TESTING` state, it means that a successful boot has not been confirmed for the application, and will attempt to revert the update by swapping the two images again.
+If after an upgrade wolfBoot detects that the active firmware is still in `STATE_TESTING` state, it means that a successful boot has not been confirmed for the application, and will attempt to revert the update by swapping the two images again.

 For more information about the update process, see [Firmware Update](firmware_update.md)

+For the image format, see [Firmware Image](firmware_image.md)